 Since its foundation in 1989, Domidep has fostered a culture of discretion and a mindset geared to service, quality and performance.
 The company is committed to providing a very high standard of accommodation and care services.
 Resident satisfaction is frequently surveyed and shows consistently high levels (>90%).

-Domidep is a family business led by its founding chairman, Dominique Pellé, backed by a team of managers committed to driving the company’s growth in a responsible manner.
+Domidep is a family spirit business inspired by entrepreneurial values and run by a team of managers committed to driving the company’s growth in a responsible manner.

 Domidep strives to offer elderly dependent people a place to live and be looked after that is friendly, comfortable and provides a sense of security.
 Particular attention is paid to the quality of the furniture, the comfort of residents and a high standard of individual care and support provided by attentive, committed and qualified staff.